andycroll/brightonruby.com/_misc/code-of-conduct.markdown

 We expect participants to follow these rules at conference and workshop venues and conference-related social events.

+We also reserve the right to refuse tickets and admission to anyone, for any reason.
+Brighton Ruby is a privately run event.

 -----

 <small>Adapted from <a href="https://github.com/leftlogic/confcodeofconduct.com">http://github.com/leftlogic/confcodeofconduct.com</a> which was originally sourced from <a href="http://2012.jsconf.us/#/about">http://2012.jsconf.us/#/about</a> &amp; <a href="http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy">The Ada Initiative</a></small>